makeruniverse/docs/docs/index.md

 ## Community

-Join via [Slack Workspace](https://hpi-makeruniverse.slack.com) and sign up for #maker-community to get regular updates and to register for workshops.
-Sign up for #contact-our-team to send requests and ideas Sign up for #incoming-equipment to track all orders of new materials and tools and why they are ordered.
+Join our communication channels via [Slack Workspace](https://hpi-makeruniverse.slack.com).
+From here, sign up for #maker-community to get regular updates and to register for workshops.
+Sign up for #contact-our-team to send requests and ideas.
+Also, Sign up for #incoming-equipment to track all orders of new materials and tools and why they are ordered.